 Finding the proceeds of fraud is complex and involves dealing with strategic, organizational, investigative and legal challenges.
-Follow the Money: Tracing Concealed Assets seeks to demystify the process of finding hidden assets and provide tools for success in this complex work.
+Follow the Money: Tracing Concealed Assets demystifies the process of finding hidden assets and provides tools for success in this complex work.
 The course offers common approaches to locating assets domestically and across borders, and establishes best practices and specific recommendations for those charged with finding hidden assets.

 ACFE Ordering and Return Policy

 You Will Learn How To:

 - Relate basic information about locating assets acquired through the commission of improper acts, particularly fraudulent acts

 - Recognize common ways people hide assets

 - Determine an effective process for conducting an investigation to locate assets